danielchen-pyc/danielchen-pyc/README.md

 ## Hi there 👋, I'm Daniel!
 ### UBC Engineering Physics ⚡️⚡️
 I like to learn new stuff and build cool projects!
-I'm also a certified scuba diver and love to travel.
+I'm also a certified scuba diver and love to travel around the world.

 Skills: C, C++, Python, some Java, and some Frontend